 Why then do I do it?
 Well if you are a baked bean addict, or if you are too close to somebody that is, you will know that the occasional ‘churn’ is unavoidable if an uncomfortable build up of pressure is to be avoided.
 Until such times as Alzheimer’s puts the brake on all those stories running around inside my mind, I must write or I shall burst…but whether I shall ever burst forth on the writers’ stage and stand under the spotlight wallowing in the plaudits of the literary intelligentsia, is an imponderable.

 The pressure is building up again.
-I feel an urgent need to ‘churn’ out my fifth book, ‘Harry the Louse’.
+I feel an urgent need to ‘churn’ out my fifth book, ‘Discrete Reversal’.
 For me, anticipation is a marvellous antidote for colic; I hope it will be for the good doctor.

 *‘er’ is Somerset dialect for he or for she and was used as a gender-neutral word long before

 the corruption of the English language to use ‘they’ in the singular.
 I don’t think political correctness was behind it as such; more likely somebody wearing a white smock and a crumpled hat, chewing on a length of straw might be of either gender.

 My book Harry the Louse goes to the dogs